-) in # imports lameness or weakness in the thighs, distempers in the bowels, &c.

-) in Vf signifies the stone, weak back, gout in the knees, whites in women, &c.

-) in m signifies hysterics, swellings, and pains in the legs and secret parts.
+-) in # imports lameness or weakness in the thighs, distempers in the bowels, &c. -) in vy signifies the stone, weak back, gout in the knees, whites in women, &c. - D in m signifies hysterics, swellings, and pains in the legal and secret parts. -) in ★ shews cold taken in the feet, and body disordered thereby; swellings in the legs, dropsies, and the body overcharged with moist humours.